bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ~~~~

 Note that the response header contains the `WWW-Authenticate` header
-with a scope value of `user`.
+with a `user` modes value.
 This will be present only if the service
 supports user tagging.

 #### Example 3 - `POST /tag` with a valid user token